Envizi uses a variety of terms within the Sustainability Reporting Manager (SRM).

 The Assignee for a question is the person assigned to do the collection of information for the question, and fill in all the relevant response fields, namely the Methodology, Final Response, Links, and Attachments.
 Once this is done, the Assignee should change the status of the response to Ready for Review.

 The Reviewer for a question is the person assigned to review the assignee’s work for a question.
-They can then mark a response as Complete once they are satisfied with the assignee’s work.
+They can then mark a response as Ready for Approval once they have validated the assignee’s work, or Complete is there is no Approver in the workflow.

-The Owner is the person that is ultimately responsible for the content and delivery of the disclosure.
-This person can also be an assignee or reviewer, but they are not tied to any workflow or notifications regarding late response completion.
+The Disclosure Owner is the person that is ultimately responsible for the content and delivery of the disclosure.
+This person can also be an assignee, reviewer or approver, but they are not tied to restrictions associated with these roles.

 Topics are the distinctions that a framework draws between its questions.
 Different frameworks categorize their questions in different ways, therefore the topic tells you how the framework differentiates its questions.